FEDDIE GIRL Novel: For all ex-boarding school students. Check this out!!!!!!

 Lotta Luv,

-For more information about the upcoming novel FEDDIE GIRL, visit Bernard Books Publishing http://bernardbooks.com
+For more information about this new novel FEDDIE GIRL, visit Bernard Books Publishing https://bernardbooks.com

 The novel FEDDIE GIRL is about the experiences and adventures of an American teenager that is enrolled in a Nigerian Federal school.